 Right-of-Way / Road Crossing

 A permit is required for any work performed within a Parish of Caddo–maintained easement or public right-of-way.
-Examples of work that require a right-of-way permit include:
+Examples of work requiring a right-of-way permit include:

 Permit fees vary.
 Please refer to the Fee Schedule for current rates.